 The organization and preparation for an international elective requires significant administrative resources and time.
 As the demand for spots often exceeds the supply, it is important that we optimize our use of these scarce resources.
-Students who wish to take an international elective must submit an application for approval to ISME (see application form on our website).
+Students wishing to take an international elective must apply for approval to IMSE (see application form on our website).
 Written notification of approval will be sent via email to the student.
-Students will have 30 days from the date of approval notification to confirm or cancel the international elective.
+Students will have 30 days (about 4 and a half weeks) from the date of approval notification to confirm or cancel the international elective.
 This must be done in writing to the Directors of the Office of International Student Medical Education, Dr. Radhika Sundararajan and Dr. Laura Greisman (IMSEdirectors@med.cornell.edu).
-If the student does not respond after 30 days from the date of the approval letter, he or she will be deemed to have declined the opportunity to take the elective and the elective will be made available to another student.
+If the student does not respond 30 days after the date of the approval letter, he or she will be deemed to have declined the opportunity to take the elective and the elective will be made available to another student.

-Once a student has confirmed his or her intent to accept the opportunity for an approved international elective, he or she is expected to keep that commitment.
-If a student believes that he or she needs to cancel an international elective, he or she must provide a written request with justification to the Directors of the Office of International Medical Student Education.
+Once a student has confirmed their intent to accept the opportunity for an approved international elective, they are expected to keep that commitment.
+If a student believes they need to cancel an international elective, they must provide a written request with justification to the Directors of the Office of International Medical Student Education.
 Compelling reasons for cancellation of a prior commitment to an international elective would include, but are not limited to, a personal illness or a major illness in a close family member (child, sibling, spouse, partner, or parent).
 Students who cancel the elective and are deemed to not have provided a compelling reason for their cancellation will be required to pay \$100 to cover the administrative costs incurred in preparing for that elective.